squaregear/Collins/docs/syntax.md

     Function([:my_atom, int, &/2])

 You can match against the contents of a map by specifying key:value patterns in curly braces.
-The key parts of each pattern has to be an int or string literal.
+The key part of each pattern has to be an int or string literal.
 The value part can be any kind of pattern.
-Any list that has those keys and corresponding values that match the specified patterns matches the map pattern.
+Any map that has those keys and corresponding values that match the specified patterns matches the map pattern.

     Function({"name": username, "age": int, "items": []})